brain188/Freight-Rate-Prediction/README.md

 terms and a fitted seasonal curve, both of which are defined in December.

-**`market_index` and `quote_signal` are excluded.** Neither is a market-level indicator despite the names — both vary hundreds of times within a single date.
+**`market_index` and `quote_signal` are excluded.** Neither is a market-level indicator despite the names.
+Both vary hundreds of times within a single date.
 They correlate with rate per mile at 0.18 and 0.10, against distance at 0.91.
 And neither exists in `december_chart_inputs.csv`.
 Dropping them costs almost nothing and means one model serves both output files.